Alpha

 Can I inspect animated WebP transparency frame by frame?

 Yes.
-Animated input defaults to the first frame and then lets you switch frames after analysis.
+Animated WebP defaults to the first frame and then lets you switch between frames to inspect the alpha of each one.

 Can I export the alpha result?

 Yes.
-The current alpha or alpha-mask view can be downloaded as PNG.
+The current alpha or alpha-mask view can be downloaded as a PNG file directly from the browser.

 Account